Speed limit reduced from 110 km/h to 100 km/h

-- Speed limit reduction from 110 km/h to 100 km/h.
-The recommendation was informed by a ‘real world’ speed assessment undertaken as part of the review, coupled with speed data, infringements from Western Australia Police Force and public feedback.
-Based on this data, the current median operating speed on this stretch of road was found to vary from 99-to-103km/h.
+A ‘real world’ speed assessment was undertaken, coupled with speed data, infringements from Western Australia Police Force and public feedback.
+Based on this data, the current median operating speed on this stretch of road was found to vary from 99-to-103 km/h.

 - As a result, the report “determined that reducing the speed limit until other infrastructure enhancements could be implemented would improve public safety”

 - The speed limit change will only increase travel time between Two Rocks Turnoff and Lancelin by an extra three minutes.
-The 100 km/h speed limit will start at the end of the 90 km/h zone located approximately 4 km south of Breakwater Drive, and continue until the start of the 90 km/h just south of K.W.
+The 100 km/h speed limit starts at the end of the 90 km/h zone located approximately four km south of Breakwater Drive, and continues until the start of the 90 km/h just south of K.W.
 Road.

 - The speed limit will be reassessed once all recommended infrastructure improvements have been finalised.